jentrata/jentrata-msh/README.md

 [![Join the chat at https://gitter.im/jentrata/jentrata-msh](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jentrata/jentrata-msh?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Jentrata MSH is based on Hermes Messaging Gateway developed by CECID, The University of Hong Kong.
-The goal of Jentrata is build on the orignial work developed by CECID as well as build a community to continue it's development.
+The goal of Jentrata is build on the original work developed by CECID as well as build a community to continue its development.

 See [jentrata.org](http://jentrata.org) for complete details on the project